Don't Visit Cao Bang, Vietnam Without Knowing These 7 Things!

 Hike Through Cao Bang's Spectacular Landscapes

 When hiking in Cao Bang, one cannot forget the Khau Coc Cha mountain pass, starting from Bao Lac.
-Although not precisely one of the 'Four Great Passes'—Ma Pi Leng, O Quy Ho, Khau Pha, or Pha Din—Khau Coc Cha still holds undeniable attractions for those with a sense of adventure.
+Although not precisely one of the 'Four Great Passes' such as Ma Pi Leng, O Quy Ho, Khau Pha, or Pha Din.
+But, Khau Coc Cha still holds undeniable attractions for those with a sense of adventure.

 What's so special about it?
 Well, it has 15 steep steps and 14 curves, each unique in itself.
-From the ascent of the pass, the road winds for some distance through the climb, then slips into the forest for a trekking experience to admire the pass from above.
+From the ascent of the pass, the road winds for some distance through the climb, then slips into the forest for a trekking experience to admire the pass from above, which takes 30 minutes to conquer!

 -

-Staying with a homestay in Bao Lac offers an authentic and enriching experience, allowing you to discover the region in a unique way and immerse yourself in its culture.
-The local inhabitants to over nine ethnic groups, such as the H'mong, Tày, Nùng, Dzao, Sanchay, and Lo Lo (Ethnicity Vietnam), are known for their warm hospitality and sincere welcome.
-Living with them, you'll have the chance to share special moments, from preparing traditional meals to participating in local agricultural activities and learning about their way of life.
+The local inhabitants, from over six ethnic groups, such as the H'mong, Tày, Nùng, Dzao, Sán Chay, and Lo Lo (Ethnicity Vietnam), are known for their warm hospitality and sincere welcome.
+During your stay, you'll have the chance to share special moments, from preparing traditional meals to participating in local agricultural activities and learning about their way of life.

 -